Modern Jewish historiography: 18th century

+Mendelssohn and the haskalah

 In the 18th century, reformists such as Moses Mendelssohn (1729-1786) invoked Maimonides to pursue a rational emancipationist movement for German Jews.
 Mendelssohn has a significant role in Jewish history and the Haskalah or Jewish enlightenment.
 One of Mendelssohn's central goals concerned a grounding in Jewish history.
 Isaac Euchel (1756-1804)'s Toledot Rabbenu Moshe ben Menahem (1788) was the first biography of Mendelssohn and significant in beginning a movement of biographical studies in Jewish historiography.
 Meyer notes that Euchel acknowledges that Mendelssohn began his secular studies in history.
 Israel Zamosz, one of Mendelssohn's teachers, also published a work applying reason and science to the statements of talmudic authorities.

 According to David B. Ruderman, the maskilim were inspired by such medieval and early modern historians and thinkers as Judah Messer Leon, de Rossi, ibn Verga, Moscato, Portaleone, Tobias Cohen, Simone Luzzatto, Menasseh ben Israel, and Isaac Orobio de Castro.
 Rossi's Me'or Einayim was republished by Isaac Satanow in 1794.
 Satanow wrote on education and encouraged the study of science and enlightenment philosophy, citing David Gans.
 According to Funkenstein as related by David Sorkin, the development of the Haskalah was related to classical liberalism, citing Mendelssohn's influence by Thomas Hobbes.

 The Haskalah made education a priority and produced pedagogical literature in the humanistic vein, such as that of Satanow and David Friedländer.
 The Haskalah became interested in Sephardic Jewish sources and had an idea of historiography with an eye toward reformism.
 The scholarship of the Sephardim held a mystique for emancipated German Jews who had an opportunity to redefine their identities.
 They held manuscripts in held esteem, and superior to other types of sources.

+Azulai, Vilna Gaon

 The travel diary of Chaim Yosef David Azulai (1724-1806) is one important source for information on the broader Jewish world during this period.
 The Vilna Gaon was another figure that encouraged critical reading of text and scientific study during this period.

+Prague: Beer, Löwisohn, Fischer

 Prague was a major center of Jewish scholarship before the 19th century, with maskilim Peter Beer (1758-1838), Salomo Löwisohn (1789-1821), and Marcus Fischer (1788-1858) making it a center for Jewish historical production.